 3. Cytogenetic studies may be performed for risk stratification.

 4. Other laboratory tests: Hypergammaglobulinemia; decreased levels of normal immunoglobulins; monoclonal protein identified in blood and urine electrophoresis and immunofixation; presence of abnormal light chains in blood and/or urine (monoclonal urinary light chains are referred to as Bence Jones proteinuria); hypercalcemia; increased serum uric acid, creatinine, beta2-microglobulin, C-reactive protein, and lactate dehydrogenase levels; rarely cryoglobulinemia.
-Hyperproteinemia and the erythrocyte sedimentation rate (this may be markedly elevated) are nonspecific tests and we do not perform them routinely in our setting (at McMaster University).
+Hyperproteinemia and the erythrocyte sedimentation rate (this may be markedly elevated) are nonspecific tests.

 1. According to the 2014 International Myeloma Working Group criteria, MM is diagnosed in patients with clonal bone marrow plasma cells ≥10% or biopsy-proven bony or extramedullary plasmacytoma and at least one of the following myeloma-defining events:

 1) Evidence of end-organ damage that can be attributed to the underlying plasma cell proliferative disorder, specifically:

 a) Hypercalcemia: Serum calcium >0.25 mmol/L above the upper limit of normal or >2.75 mmol/L.

 b) Renal insufficiency: Creatinine clearance <40 mL/minute or serum creatinine >177 micromol/L.